 Need help: clone OS and recovery partition to SSD

 I cloned the OS only from my HDD to SSD using Data Migration by Samsung, but wanted the recovery partition (RP) as well.
 The RP has the windows 7 pro I need to factory reset the SSD.
-What free software out there do I need so I can clone both the OS and RP from my HDD to my Samsung 850 EVO SSD?
+What software out there do I need so I can clone both the OS and RP from my HDD to my Samsung 850 EVO SSD?

 Why clone hard drive including recovery partition?